brentonworley/startup-handbook/quality-culture.md

 ## Contract API Testing

 Our platform is based on a number of REST-based microservices.
 Making sure that these services behave as expected and we are aware of the impact to any changes to the API's is crucial to maintain the stability of the system.
-- Where ever possible (most cases for us) implement **Consumer Driven Contract (CDC)** tests.
+- Where ever possible implement **Consumer Driven Contract (CDC)** tests.
 See (https://martinfowler.com/articles/practical-test-pyramid.html#ContractTests) for a detailed description.
 - Where CDC tests are not possible, i.e. public APIs, implement **Provider** tests.

 ## Functional UI or Acceptance Tests